 The 85mm lens has the best focal length for portraits as it empowers you to control your background, thanks to its focal length.

-Disadvantage of using 85mm lens
+The disadvantage of using an 85mm lens

 Limited by Space: